Power outage, breakdowns and crash delay Auckland traffic

 Two breakdowns and a motorway crash are also adding to traffic chaos.

+Crews are also on way to Settlement Road, in Papakura, where a large tree has fallen across the road and blocking it.

+A reader emailed the Herald a photo taken from a Papakura community Facebook page showing the tree had also taken out a power pole.

-A power outage has resulted in multiple traffic signals being out along Mt Albert Rd, parts of Three Kings and Royal Oak.
+Meanwhile, an power outage resulted in multiple traffic signals being out along Mt Albert Rd, parts of Three Kings and Royal Oak early this morning.

 The outages follow large-scale power cuts in Pt Chevalier, Westmere and Ponsonby on Saturday night caused by a fault from excess water caused by the weather.